 Involve the pupils.
-Whether or not you decide to use the Values Challenge, the next step will be to involve all the pupils, staff and, wherever possible members of the wider school community in putting the value into action.
+Whether or not you decide to use the Values Challenge, the next step will be to involve all the pupils, staff and, wherever possible, members of the wider school community in a plan to put the value into action.